- Most known and widely used Types of Welding processes (MMA, MIG and TIG)

 Flux core welding

 Flux-cored welding is a valuable method for welders who very often need to weld outdoors or on material that is not the cleanest.
-It is simplistic no matter the welding skill of the user.
+It is simply no matter the welding skill of the user.

 Flux-cored arc welding (FCAW or FCA) is a semi-automatic or automatic welding method in which a hollow wire electrode is fed through the welder’s gun and into the joint.
 Self-shielded flux-cored welding is different from MIG in that it doesn’t require an external shielding gas, such as CO2 or argon, to defend the weld pool from oxidation and contamination.
 Instead, a flux core on the inside of the wire reacts with the welding arc to create a gas that guards the weld pool.

-A resembling process, gas-shielded flux-cored welding, does have a need for a protective gas.
+A resembling process, gas-shielded flux-cored welding, does have a need for protective gas.
 It’s often used in the industry of heavy-duty production and building.
 Thus, it is not generally recommended for amateur and novice applications.

 This practice does not involve the weld problems that can happen when a sudden wind blows away the shielding gas when MIG welding outdoors.
 This is because the flux provides the shielding gas in self-shielded flux-cored welding.